-2. There are some nouns that are singular in meaning, but they are used as plural nouns and always tends to take a plural verb.
+2. some nouns are singular in meaning, but they are used as plural nouns and always tend to take a plural verb.

-For Ex-Cattle, gentry, vermin, peasantry, artillery, people, clergy, company, police.
+For Ex-Cattle, the gentry, vermin, peasantry, artillery, people, clergy, company, police.

 (A) The cattle are grazing in the ground.

 3. some nouns are always used in a plural form and always take a plural verb.
 For Ex- Trousers, scissors, spectacles, stockings, shorts, measles, goods, alms, premises, thanks, tidings, annals, chattels, etc.

 (A) Where are my trousers? ( Incorrect)